ascatox/smart-ledger-client/README.md

-# LedgerClient Library for HyperLedger Fabric 1.0
+# LedgerClient Library for Hyperledger Fabric 1.0

 **LedgerClient** is a library to interface with an [Hyperledger Fabric](https://hyperledger-fabric.readthedocs.io/en/latest/) blockchain using the [Hyperledger Fabric SDK Java](https://github.com/hyperledger/fabric-sdk-java).